![]() |

 Instruments created a novel architecture for scalable scientific calculators.

-The architecture used minimum a 2 chip design with the Arithmetic chip and the
+SR-50 a 2 chip design with the

 additional RAM as program memory for programmable calculators, additional RAM